 The Mayor’s Civic Leaders Fellowship is designed to expose future civic leaders in Colorado Springs to the inner workings of city government with an emphasis on productive discourse in leadership.
-The nexus of the two spaces creates a unique experience for young professionals to emerge with a greater understanding of the complicated nature of government and leadership, and tools for leading through productive dialogue.
+The nexus of the two spaces creates a unique experience for professionals to emerge with a greater understanding of the complicated nature of government and leadership, and tools for leading through productive dialogue.

-The mission of the Mayor’s Civic Leaders Fellowship is to connect young leaders to local decision and policymakers, and with other interested young leaders, to create a network of problem solvers throughout every major sector in the community.
-The vision of the Fellowship is to develop a cadre of young civic leaders in every major industry across the City, connected to local decision-makers and to each other through understanding the art of productive dialogue.
+The mission of the Mayor’s Civic Leaders Fellowship is to connect leaders to local decision and policymakers, and with other interested leaders, to create a network of problem solvers throughout every major sector in the community.
+The vision of the Fellowship is to develop a cadre of civic leaders in every major industry across the City, connected to local decision-makers and to each other through understanding the art of productive dialogue.

 Class Makeup and Focus